VMX FINANCE COCIERGE

 6. What you see is what you get

 The property is typically sold in its current condition.
-If there are damages, missing items, or things the seller has agreed to fix, they must be written into the contract.
-Take photos or videos at inspection — they can be critical if disputes arise before settlement.
+If there are damages, missing items, or things the seller has agreed to fix, these must be written into the contract.
+Take photos or videos at the inspection — they can be critical if disputes arise before settlement.

 7. Don’t let anyone rush you